Skip to main content

 COLLEGE TOURS

-Many colleges and universitiies now offer virtual/online tours!
+College tours are not only a great way to learn more about a school, but they are the best way to show demonstrated interest at colleges that consider student interest in their admission decision.
+If you cannot visit a school in person, however, any colleges and universitiies now offer virtual/online tours!
 You can simply Google the name of the college you are interested in, and then "virtual admissions tour," which should get you there.
 For example, "UC Davis virtual admissions tour" gets you here!

 RANKING